From Banff to Lake Louise: 5 Best Ways to Get There

-A variety of transport options are available and include self drive, shuttles, tours, Roam Transit, and private shuttles.
-The shuttles and Roam Transit take the main Trans-Canada Highway; the tours will travel the Bow Valley Parkway.
+A variety of transport options are available and include self-drive, shuttles, tours, Roam Transit, and private shuttles.
+The shuttles and Roam Transit, with one exception, take the main Trans-Canada Highway; the tours will travel the Bow Valley Parkway.

 Both routes are very scenic and pass some of Banff's most iconic sights, including the imposing Castle Mountain.
 The views from the Trans-Canada Highway tend to be grander, as the area around the road is cleared of trees and allows for wide-open views.
 However, the Bow Valley Parkway is the better route to spot wildlife.

 1. From Banff to Lake Louise by Car